ceramicnetwork/docs/docs/learn/how-it-works.md

 Ceramic decentralizes application databases, making data universally composable and reusable across applications.
 The network consists of three core parts:

-       A highly-scalable and decentralized infrastructure for data availability and consensus marketplace of community-created data models
+       A highly-scalable and decentralized infrastructure for Data Availability and Consensus Marketplace of community-created data models
-       suite of standard APIs for storing, updating, and retrieving data from those models.
+       Suite of standard APIs for storing, updating and retrieving data from those models.

 ## **Core components**